jonas-pettersson/fast-ai/README.md

 cd ~/fast-ai/data/dogs-cats-redux
 ~/fast-ai/setup_kg.sh
 ```
-(this is my own setup script for kaggle, setting up directories, creating
+(this is a setup script for kaggle, setting up directories, creating
-validation set, samle sets etc:
+validation set, sample sets etc:
  https://github.com/jonas-pettersson/fast-ai/blob/master/setup_kg.sh)

 **6) Transfer Files**
-need to transfer the files you need from your local machine using rsync, e.g.
+need to transfer the files from your local machine using rsync, e.g.
 _in cygwin:_
 `rsync -avp --progress dogs-cats-redux-model.h5 aws-p2:~/fast-ai/data/dogs-cats-redux/models`
-This takes some time unfortunately and is kind of a drawback of the spot-instance approach.
-Best is to consider carefully what you really need.
+This takes some time unfortunately and is the drawback of the spot-instance approach.
+Best is to consider carefully what is really need.

 **7) Start Working**
 _on aws-instance:_